 -

-Specifies the new value for a configuration attribute.
+Specifies one or more new values for a configuration attribute.
+Separate multiple values with a comma.
 Must be used in combination with the

 --attribute